 Current Research Studies

 Please visit our Current Research Studies page for detailed information on:

-As Seattle Children’s principal investigator for the Diabetes Research team and the SEARCH for Diabetes in Youth study, Dr. Cate Pihoker is leading national research efforts to gain a better understanding of the heterogeneity in the pathogenesis, clinical presentation and clinical outcomes in youth with diabetes.
-Diabetes mellitus is a major health concern affecting about 16 million Americans and is a leading cause of nephropathy, retinopathy, neuropathy and coronary and peripheral vascular disease.
-It is the third most prevalent severe chronic disease of childhood in the United States.
+As Seattle Children's principal investigator for SEARCH for Diabetes in Youth and other diabetes research studies, Dr. Cate Pihoker is leading national efforts to gain a better understanding of the differences in the development, clinical presentation, and health outcomes in youth with diabetes.
+Diabetes mellitus is a major health concern affecting about 16 million Americans.
+It is a leading cause of nephropathy, retinopathy, neuropathy, and coronary and peripheral vascular disease.
+It is the third-most-prevalent severe chronic disease of childhood in the United States.

-Now serving as chief of the Division of Endocrinology and Diabetes at Seattle Children’s, Pihoker first became interested in endocrinology during her residency at Penn State Hershey Medical Center.
-She found the endocrine disorders to be fascinating and enjoyed taking care of children with chronic conditions, working to improve their medical outcomes and quality of life.
-Her involvement in diabetes research stemmed from her clinical observations, seeing overweight children particularly from racial/ethnic minorities with type 2 diabetes.
+Now serving as chief of the Division of Endocrinology and Diabetes at Seattle Children's, Pihoker first became interested in endocrinology during her residency at Penn State Hershey Medical Center.
+She enjoys taking care of children with chronic conditions, and working to improve their medical outcomes and quality of life.
+Her involvement in diabetes research stemmed from her clinical observations of overweight children, particularly from diverse populations, with type 2 diabetes.